 The proposal would convert France’s existing real estate wealth tax, known as the IFI, into what’s being called an “unproductive wealth” tax that explicitly covers artworks.

-Owners would be required to declare their collections and pay annual taxes based on market valuations, fundamentally changing the economics of holding art in France.
+Under the proposal, owners would be required to declare their collections and pay annual taxes based on market valuations, completely changing the economics of holding art in France.

-The industry response came swiftly and forcefully, with 127 major organizations including Art Basel, Drouot, and the CPGA signing a joint declaration condemning the proposal as “disastrous” for the investment market.
+The industry response came swiftly and forcefully.
+A total of 127 major organizations, including Art Basel, Drouot, and the CPGA, signed a joint declaration condemning the proposal as “disastrous” for the investment market.

-The measure passed its first reading on October 31st and is being headed to the French Senate for debate on November 24th, with potential enactment that could affect billions in privately held art collections.
+The measure passed its first reading on October 31st and headed to the French Senate for debate on November 24th, with potential enactment that could affect billions in privately held art collections.

-If adopted, this tax would likely trigger mass relocation of collections to Switzerland, the UK, and the US, potentially collapsing France’s position as the world’s fourth-largest art market in ways that would reshape the European art investment landscape for decades.
+If adopted, this tax would likely trigger mass relocation of collections to Switzerland, the UK, and the US, potentially collapsing France’s position as the world’s fourth-largest art market and reshaping the European art investment scene for decades to come.

 Key Takeaways